tcouch/rsd-talks/rsd/scholar.md

 Old State of the Code
 -----------------

+* Very old-style Fortran
 * Hasn't compiled since 2006
 * Underpins Nature-published research

+New State
+---------

 * Reimplemented in C++ and Python
 * Use linear algebra and root finding libraries

-New State
----------

-* Reimplemented in Modern C++ and Python
 * Just as performant as the Fortran

 HemeLB Setup Tool